-A "black box" approach is often taken in teaching and learning discrete-event simulation software.
-The external characteristics of the software are studied, but the foundation on which the software is based is ignored or is touched on only briefly.
-(This might be attributable to a lack of time or of appropriate written material.)
-Choices made in implementation of the foundation might not be studied at all and related to step-by-step model execution.
-The modeler therefore might not be able to think things through when faced with such needs as developing good approaches for modeling complex situations, using interactive tools to come to an understanding of error conditions arising during model development, and using interactive tools to verify that complex system logic has been modeled correctly.
+A "black box" approach is often taken in teaching discrete-event simulation software.
+The external characteristics of the software are studied, but the foundation on which the software is based is ignored or is touched on only briefly (for lack of time).
+Choices made in implementing the foundation might not be studied at all and related to step-by-step model execution.
+The modeler might then not be able to think things through when faced with such needs as developing good approaches for modeling complex situations, using interactive tools to come to an understanding of error conditions arising during model development, and using interactive tools to verify that complex system logic has been modeled correctly.
 The objective of this paper, then, is to describe the logical underpinnings of discrete-event simulation and illustrate this material in terms of various implementations of discrete-event simulation software.

 This paper is a revised version of an identically named paper from the 1996 Winter Simulation Conference (Schriber and Brunner 1996).
-The 1996 paper covered the entity-list management rules and "why it matters" for SIMAN (the language underlying Arena), ProModel, and GPSS/H. A substantially expanded version of the 1996 paper containing figures, flow charts, and additional explanation can be found in Schriber and Brunner (1998).
+The 1996 paper covered the entity-list management rules and "why it matters" for SIMAN, ProModel, and GPSS/H. A substantially expanded version of the 1996 paper containing figures, flow charts, and additional explanation can be found in Schriber and Brunner (1998).